cocotb/cocotb/docs/source/upgrade-2.0.rst

 They could not necessarily be "fixed" and any fix would invariably break the API.
 So rather than attempt to fix it, it was outright replaced.
-Unfortunately, a gradual change is not possible with such core functionality, so it was outright replaced in one step.
+Unfortunately, a gradual change is not possible with such core functionality, so it was replaced in one step.

 Additional Details
 ==================

 There are some behaviors of :class:`!BinaryValue` that are *not* supported anymore.
-Support for these were deliberately not added to :class:`!LogicArray` because they were unnecessary, unintuitive, and had bugs.
+They were deliberately not added to :class:`!LogicArray` because they were unnecessary, unintuitive, or had bugs.

 Dynamic-sized :class:`!BinaryValue`\ s